turnqujo/kanji-search/README.md

 code, such as `isomorphic-fetch`.
 Unfortunately, this approach is not perfect, and is not 100% completed.
 However, it does allow for more than adequate testing for this app.
 Coverage, though, cannot be collected.

-### `public/preload`
-These files are loaded into the browser before and separate from the app itself.
-They are responsible for things like setting the background color of the root element.
-This prevents the background from "flashing" white when reloading the page, if the user has dark mode enabled.
-I'm sure there's a better way to handle this.

 ## Acknowledgments

 ### Data Sources